alexgorbatchev/ts-unused/README.md

 A CLI tool that analyzes TypeScript projects to find unused exports and unused properties in types and interfaces.

+**ts-unused** is built with AI-assisted development in mind.
+Its primary goal is to audit codebases, especially those heavily modified by AI coding assistants, to identify dead code, unused types, _properties_, and exports.
+The intended workflow is to feed the tool's output back into an AI agent, allowing it to autonomously clean up and refactor the project.
+VSCode problem matcher makes it a fully integrated experience.

 ## Features

 - **Finds Unused Exports**: Identifies functions, classes, types, interfaces, and constants that are exported but never imported or used elsewhere